Insulating Historic Masonry Buildings Safely: How WUFI Can Help

 Note that in row houses or compact/boxy freestanding buildings, far less than R-30 can be sufficient to reach EnerPHit certification if there are good windows, proper installation details, high efficiency HRV and no large thermal bridges.
 It is not worth risking the soundness of the assembly/structure/health of the occupants, just to increase the energy savings beyond safe levels of insulation.

 Historic buildings cannot take a pass on addressing climate change mitigation.
-We can – and should – safely make our historic masonry walls more energy efficient.
+We can - and should - safely make our historic masonry walls more energy efficient.
 WUFI is a great tool to insulate with acceptable risk levels, in combination with a comprehensive approach to upgrading the enclosure.
-Our free downloadable eBook High Performance Historic Masonry Retrofits is another useful tool.
+Our free downloadable Smart Enclosure eBook, Historic Masonry Retrofits, is another useful tool.
 But always proceed with caution.

 **Note on Scrit